 BIG DISCLAIMER: I have a VERY Sensitive Nose

-I’m going to mention the smell of these wraps and the taste that they impart to food. … Read the rest
+I’m going to mention the smell of these wraps and the taste that they impart to food.
+But you should… Read the rest

 We’ve had a Copco plastic salad spinner (aka lettuce dryer) for years.
 Actually, Michael has had it since the 90’s before I was even a thought in his head.